ugognw/cookiecutter-pylibrary/README.rst

 To run all the tests, just run::

-  tox
+  nox

 To see all the tox environments::

-  tox -l
+  nox -l

 To only build the docs::

-  tox -e docs
+  nox -e docs

 To build and verify that the built package is proper and other code QA checks::

-  tox -e check
+  nox -e format,lint

 Releasing the project
 `````````````````````
-Before releasing your package on PyPI you should have all the tox environments passing.
+Before releasing your package on PyPI you should have all the nox environments passing.

 Version management
 ''''''''''''''''''